QuantEcon/lecture-source-py/source/rst/arellano.rst

 The output process is discretized using `Tauchen's quadrature method <https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/markov/approximation.py>`_.

 As we have in other places, we will accelerate our code using Numba.

-We start by defining the data structure that will help us compile the class (for more information on why we do this, see the :doc:`lecture on numba <numba>`.
-Additionally, we define some helper functions that help limit the number of times we repeat ourselves.
+We start by defining the data structure that will help us compile the class (for more information on why we do this, see the :doc:`lecture on numba
+<numba>`.)

 .. code-block:: python3